-- The term sharpening is referred to the techniques suited for enhancing the intensity transitions. - In images, the borders between objects are perceived because of the intensity change: more crisp the intensity transitions, more sharp the image. - The intensity transitions between adjacent pixels are related to the derivatives of the image. - Hence, operators (possibly expressed as linear filters) able to compute the derivatives of a digital image are very interesting.
+- The term sharpening is referred to the techniques suited for enhancing the intensity transitions. - In images, the borders between objects are perceived because of the intensity change: the crisper the intensity transitions, the sharper the image is perceived. - The intensity transitions between adjacent pixels are related to the derivatives of the image. - Hence, operators (possibly expressed as linear filters) able to compute the derivatives of a digital image are very interesting.